Bachelor's/Accelerated Master's Programs

 Notification and Registration:

-- If your Bachelor's/Accelerated Master’s application is approved, a notice of approval will be sent to you via email (the name of your graduate advisor will be provided in this correspondence).
+- If your Bachelor's/Accelerated Master’s application is approved, a notice of approval will be sent to you via the admissions web portal.
+You will be notified via e-mail when a decision has been rendered.
+The name of your graduate advisor will be provided in this correspondence.

 - Approved Bachelor's/Accelerated Master’s participants will be allowed to register for graduate courses via PatriotWeb once at least 90 hours of undergraduate degree credits have been earned.
 Those who were previously listed under Junior or Senior status in Patriot Web, will now be listed as ‘Senior Plus.’